mcka1n/high-availability-web-app/README.md

 # high-availability-web-app

-AWS CloudFormation templates for the network and servers required for a highly available web application
+AWS CloudFormation templates for the network components, servers, and other resources (security roles, AutoScalingGroups, LoadBalancers, etc.) required for a highly available web application

 ## What's inside the templates?